Posted On: October 2, 2025

 A food truck is a great way to either launch a business or expand one!
 This food service niche has boomed and flourished in the last decade as it’s become more of a mainstream solution to the challenges of the restaurant business.

 Commercial food safety is carefully regulated, for good reason.
-In order to keep a business running, you’ll need to meet all health department requirements and prove you’re doing so with regular inspections.
+To keep a business running, you’ll need to meet all health department requirements and prove you’re doing so with regular inspections.

 Fire Safety Regulations